 Step 3: Regular Monitoring: Continuously monitor fairness metrics as part of your model maintenance routine.
 Regular checks can help identify and address emerging biases over time.

-Step 4: Stakeholder Involvement: Engage stakeholders, including those from potentially impacted groups, in the evaluation process.
+Step 4: Stakeholder Involvement: Engage decision makers, including those from potentially impacted groups, in the evaluation process.
 Their insights can provide valuable perspectives on what constitutes fairness in your context.

 Step 5: Balance Fairness and Accuracy: Aim for a balanced approach that considers both fairness and overall model performance.
 Evaluate how different fairness interventions impact model accuracy and make informed trade-offs.

 Step 6: Iterative Improvement: Use fairness metrics to guide iterative improvements in your model.
-Continuously refine your approach based on results and stakeholder feedback.
+Continuously refine your approach based on results and decision maker feedback.

 Several common pitfalls can lead to misinterpretation or inappropriate conclusions.